Browser does not support script.

 Do you know that through Solent Futures you can pitch for up to £10,000 worth of business start up funding and business support?

 This funding is available for innovative start up ideas including product development, as well as those of you that are already in business and want to grow it to the next level.

 We can also support those wishing to start up as freelancers with smaller amounts of funding relevant to their needs.

 This short video gives an overview of the support available for freelancers and business start-ups.

 Click on any of the subjects below to see more details of what we can offer and support available.

 One-to-one general advice is available every week day during term time in the Solent Futures Centre, RM001.
-No appointments required.
+No appointment required.

 Longer appointments may be booked with a professional enterprise adviser.
-Book an appointment via Solent Online Learning.
-Graduates please email email@example.com.
+Book an appointment through Solent Online Learning.
+Graduates should email email@example.com.

 Workshops are offered throughout the year.
 See the events listing for upcoming events.
 There are also credit-bearing enterprise units offered on some courses or through Solent Creatives.

 There is a lot of online information about starting your own business.
 The Government website on setting up a business is particularly good.